 In a span of 9 years since joining the college of business, he was promoted from Assistant Professor to Associate Professor with tenure, and from Associate Professor to Full Professor.

-Over the past ten years, he taught courses for the Executive MBA program, the MBA program, and undergraduates classes in the areas of operations management, supply chain management, business forecasting, managerail decision making using optimization models, total quality systems, computer simulaion and mangerial statistics.
+Over the past twelve years, Ramesh taught courses for the Executive MBA program, the M.B.A. program, and undergraduates classes in the areas of operations management, supply chain management, business forecasting, managerial decision making using optimization models, total quality systems, computer simulation and managerial statistics.

-In Fall 2011, he served as a Visiting Associate Professor at the Haas School of Business, Univesity of Califonia, Berkeley and taught the Supply Chain Management course (jointly taken by the MBA students and the Engineering students).
+In Summer 2014, he served as a Visiting Research Scholar at the Indian School of Business (ISB), Hyderabad, India.
+In Fall 2011, he was a Visiting Associate Professor at the Haas School of Business, University of California, Berkeley and taught the Supply Chain Management course (jointly taken by the MBA students and the Engineering students).

 Prior to joining SF State, Ramesh was a Research Scientist at Bell Laboratories, Lucent Technologies in Holmdel, NJ for six years, working in the areas of inventory and supply chain management, telecommunications network planning.